amand1996/sc-service/README.md

 ## Authentication

 A username password pair is required to login into the module.
-It returns a signed [Json Web Token](https://jwt.io/​) which can be used to validate future requests.
+It returns a signed [Json Web Token](https://jwt.io​) which can be used to validate future requests.
+The JWT payload token is stored in cookie.
+The JWT in the cookie is verified each time a request is sent in post login.
 ![Screenshot](https://github.com/amand1996/sc-service/blob/master/login.png)
 ![Screenshot](https://github.com/amand1996/sc-service/blob/master/dashboard.png)